xyproto/orbiton/README.md

     git config --global --unset core.editor

+## Viewing man pages

-## Using `o` for viewing man pages
+By setting the `MANPAGER` environment variable, it's possible to use `o` for viewing man pages, for example with:

-Viewing man pages with `o` is currently an experimental feature, and the syntax highlighting is a bit rudimentary.

-It is possible to try out this feature with `o` by using:

     export MANPAGER=o

-Using `less` to view man pages is probably a better choice, for now:
+An alternative to viewing man pages in `o` is to use `less`, for example with:

     export MANPAGER='less -s -M +Gg'